 First, let’s focus on the basics.
 Here you will learn the basics of operating Emacs.

 Emacs can be installed directly through your distribution’s package management.
 After installation, starting Emacs will start the GUI mode.
 This mode can be useful when you start, as it provide a menu bar access.
 It is important to remember that every menu entry simply execute an Emacs command and this can all be done in text mode.
-To force text mode while in a GUI environment, run emacs –
+To force text mode while in a GUI environment, run emacs –nw in a terminal.

 The essential concept of key bindings in Emacs